 For this post, I’m assuming your student loans are issued by the federal government because forgiveness programs for private student debt are few and far between.

 While some state and local programs may allow for the forgiveness of private student loans, the vast majority of the federal programs listed below require the Department of Education to issue your student loans.

 Depending on your situation, you may qualify for one of several student loan debt relief programs based on either your income, your occupation, or the professional needs of your community.

 Student Loan Forgiveness, Discharge, and Cancellation

-Student debt relief can happen through loan forgiveness, loan discharge, or loan cancelation.
+Student debt relief can happen through loan forgiveness, student loan discharge, or loan cancellation.